Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Estimates for the solution formula

-It is well-known in the literature~\cite{HM00,PS06,Fackler18} that such bounds for $S_2$ follow from the boundedness of some vector-valued pseudo-differential operator.
+In the unweighted case, it is well-known in the literature~\cite{HM00,PS06,Fackler18} that such bounds for $S_2$ follow from the boundedness of some pseudo-differential operator with operator-valued kernel.
 For the reader's convenience, we include a proof.
-For further background on vector-valued pseudo-differential operators, the reader may consult~\cite{HP} and the references therein.
+For further background on such pseudo-differential operators, the reader may consult~\cite{HP,PS06} and the references therein.
+In Remark~\ref{Rem: pseudo weighted}, we will comment on the extension to the weighted setting.

-For technical reasons, we extend $f$ by $0$ outside $(0,T)$, and we extend the operator family $\{ \cB_t \}_{0<t<T}$ to $\R$ constantly at the endpoints, that is to say, $\cB_t = \cB_0$ for $t \leq 0$ and $\cB_t = \cB_T$ for $t \geq T$ (we performed the same extension already in Section~\ref{Sec: existence weak solutions}).
+For technical reasons, we extend $f$ by $0$ outside of $(0,T)$, and we extend the operator family $\{ \cB_t \}_{0<t<T}$ to $\R$ constantly at the endpoints (we performed the same extension already in Section~\ref{Sec: existence weak solutions}).
 Using the vector-valued Fourier transform $\FT$ (see~\cite[Sec.~2.4.c]{AiBSVolI} for further information) and the Fubini--Tonelli theorem (its application is justified by integrability of $\FT f$ and exponential decay of the semigroup), calculate

 where $\I(\tau, \tt)$ is implicitly defined by the latest identity.
 Using the transformation $u=\tt-s$ and the relationship between a semigroup and its generator in virtue of the Laplace transform (apply for instance~\cite[Prop.~3.4.1 d)]{Haase} to $\cB_\tt + \nicefrac{\shift}{2}$), deduce